chnanc001/BLE-Speakers/README.md

 ```
 As can be seem, the pins are initialised to inputs pins in this class itself and the `pressed()` function encapsulates the debouncing.

+(For this project, I did not include input controls for volume on the speaker - this perhaps will be added in a future project).

 ### Amplifier-Speaker
 Make sure that the pins for the ampmlifier circuit are correctly declared in the `setup()`:
 ```